 Landry spent two years in Rustico.
 Bellecourt, with whom he boarded, described him as “an unassuming young man, practising his religion faithfully, and devoutly Christian.”
 Interested in the Acadians’ attempt to maintain their own language, Landry devoted much time to this effort.
 Bellecourt placed him in charge of a secondary school for training Acadian schoolmasters.
 In addition to the regular program he taught music and singing, and he also acted as organist and choirmaster.
 His musical activities were well received on the Island, particularly his work with a band of young players which performed at special events in Charlottetown.
 Subsequently, he lived for a short time in Chatham, N.B., where he taught music and served as organist at St Michael’s Pro-Cathedral.
 In March 1867 he also prepared and printed the prospectus for a French-language newspaper.

-Landry then moved to Shediac, which, unlike Chatham, was the heart of a francophone area, well served by communications, and close to the College of Saint Joseph in Memramcook, the centre of Acadian intellectual life.
+Landry then moved to Shediac, which, unlike Chatham, was the heart of a francophone area, well served by communications, and close to the College of St Joseph in Memramcook, the centre of Acadian intellectual life.
 There, on 8 July 1867, under the style “Israel J. D. Landry, editor-owner,” he produced the initial issue of Le Moniteur acadien, the first French-language newspaper in the Maritimes.
 It set itself the goals of uplifting the Acadians, often accused of apathy in matters of education, by instructing them in current events and their past history, and of defending them against disparagement and injustice.
 Above all, it sought to unite them “from Madawaska to Cape Breton” and to encourage them to preserve their language, their religion, and their “pious and civil” customs.